egeoffrey/egeoffrey-notification-gsm/README.md

 ## Version

-The version of this egeoffrey-notification-gsm is 1.0-12 on the development branch.
+The version of this egeoffrey-notification-gsm is 1.0-13 on the master branch.